How much money is enough to be happy? (Are you making enough!)

 It’s a age-old question: how much money is enough to be happy?
 The answer, of course, is different for everyone.
 But recent studies suggest that there may be a magic number when it comes to income and happiness: $75,000 per year.

-While it’s true that money can’t buy happiness, it can certainly help to provide a comfortable standard of living.
-And research indicates that once your basic needs are met, additional income doesn’t necessarily translate into more happiness.
+While it’s true that money can’t buy happiness, it can certainly help provide a comfortable living standard.
+And research indicates that additional income doesn’t necessarily translate into more happiness once your basic needs are met.
 In fact, there’s a point at which more money actually starts to make people less happy.

 So if you’re wondering how much money you need to achieve happiness, $75,000 per year may be the magic number.

-In this article, we will explore how much money you need to be happy.
+This article will explore how much money is enough to be happy

 How much money do you need to be happy?